Sergey-Zakharov-V/Flask-authorization/README.md

 Furthermore, I learned methods to check user authentication in various parts of the application.
 I implemented mechanisms to protect routes and controllers, restricting access to specific functions and pages only for authenticated users.

-While working with authentication in Flask, I also delved into error handling, form validation, and the implementation of "Forgot Password" functionality with password reset emails.

 Overall, implementing authentication in Flask has provided me with valuable experience in web development and security.
 I have gained practical skills in creating authentication systems, working with databases, and securing web application routes.